 When should an Addicted Pregnant Mother go through Detox?

 Immediately.
 The more a pregnant mother uses drugs or alcohol, the more risk the baby has of forming a dependency on the substance.
 For this reason, it’s imperative for an addicted pregnant woman to go through detox as soon as possible.
 Additionally, a growing fetus requires more and more nutrients for growth as pregnancy furthers.
-The sooner a pregnant mother detoxes, the less of a risk the baby has to experience both dependency and withdrawal symptoms post birth.
+The sooner a pregnant mother detoxes, the less of a risk the baby has to experience both dependency and withdrawal symptoms post-birth.
 If you are a pregnant mother who has just found out and have been using drugs throughout pregnancy so far, there may still be time to detox and prevent your baby from forming a dependency.
 Even in the final stages of pregnancy, there is still time and hope for a pregnant woman to detox.

 The Importance of Choosing Medical Detox During Pregnancy

 Detox can be dangerous for even unpregnant addicted individuals.
 Withdrawal symptoms can cause high fever, seizures, increased heart rate, and even psychosis.
 Addictions to alcohol and heroin can even lead to life-threatening symptoms that can lead to death during detox.
-So, it’s even more important for pregnant woman to be careful while their drug of choice exits their system during detox.
+So, it’s even more important for pregnant women to be careful while their drug of choice exits their system during detox.
 Instead of choosing to detox from home, addicted pregnant women should seriously consider attending a medical detox facility.
 By doing so, addiction medical specialists can administer medications and provide guidance throughout the process so that both mother and baby remain comfortable and safe.
 If you are in need of a referral to a reputable detox facility that helps pregnant women safely detox before attending treatment, The Willow Place for Women can help.
 Contact us through our website today.

 The Need for Treatment after Detoxing